Small-Fish-Dev/small-fish-dev.github.io/src/blogs/2024_transparency.md

 - Released many open source projects, such as our in-house player controller and the entirety of "My Summer Cottage", amongst others.

 <Heading title="Community Council" />
-Earlier this year, Facepunch set up a community council within the S&box Discord server.
+Earlier this year, Facepunch set up a Community Council within the S&box Discord server.
-The purpose is to sift through messages, catch any unreported bugs, and bring attention to important issues inside of the <b>#council</b> channel.
+The council's purpose is to sift through messages, catch any unreported bugs, and bring attention to important issues inside of the <b>#council</b> channel.

-I was elected the "community president", as I thought the job was too big for one person, I brought a few users based on how many issues they opened and how active they were on the server, the first being DoctorGurke from Eagle One.
+I was elected the "Community President", I brought a few users based on how many issues they opened and how active they were on the server, the first being DoctorGurke from Eagle One.

 From there on we would hold votes to add other users, mainly looking for people that could represent their organization/community or had a set of skills that others didn't.

 <Heading h="h3" title="The changes" />

 The day I became president, I set up a [public spreadsheet](https://docs.google.com/spreadsheets/d/1XIGav1NendUxty2mKRX4axeObF0_6CEK3-rDgqjocsc/) to keep track of issues based on how important and popular we felt they were.
+I bet it's annoying for Facepunch developers to look at it every day, so we mostly just post the issues directly in the channel and the spreadsheet is there to let people know the developers are aware of the issues.

+Sometimes Facepunch asks us opinions on upcoming changes or events, most recently with [the Tech Jam](https://sbox.game/c/tech1), which we asked for more artist friendly categories.

 I then set up a timer to exactly 6 months until the next presidential vote, in <b>January 21st</b>.